swathianil/SyNCoPy_solution/ReadMe.md

 Note: Run from the directory where production_table is located

++ Functions within the scripts can be independently imported into python environments as well

 # Output
 The checksum value will be saved in a numpy file in the current directory.
 Two sample output files are provided using the included datafile 'production_table':